szocske19/lecture-notes-wiki/git.md

 The Git Reflog view shows the local history of your executed git commands.

-Before discussing the Staging view let's configure git with our name and email address.
+Before discussing the Staging view, let's configure git with our name and email address.
 This is required as this data will be added to every commit.
 It is stored in the .gitconfig file under the home folder (Users/<user-name>/.gitconfig).
 EGit provides a GUI for this configuration in Window/Preferences//Team/Git/Configuration, as seen in the following screenshot:

 ![](img/git/8-git-user.png)